austinmama/fortigate-1g/viewing-hardware-firewalls-account.md

 {:important: .important}
 {:download: .download}

-# Viewing your Fortigate Firewalls
+# Viewing your Fortigate firewalls
 {: #viewing-your-fortigate-firewalls}

 You can see which VLANs are protected with firewalls and find more details about your individual firewalls by visiting the VLAN page.